 I suppose some might term their presentation “polite.”
 I’m not sure I’d go that far – the term seems to suggest a truncated HF frequency response, and I don't think they are bandwidth limited.
-Regardless of how one might describe their overall tonal balance, the top-end of the Ray-S is never steely, hard-edged or analytical.
+Regardless of how one might describe their overall tonal balance, the top-end of the Ray-S is never steely, hard-edged, or analytical.
 Others might use the term “musical,” but I think that connotation can have a fairly broad meaning.
 I just call them entertaining.

-Another salient quality that many will find a true blessing, is the relative unfussy nature of the Ray-S with regards to placement.
+Another salient quality that many will find a true blessing, is the relatively unfussy nature of the Ray-S with regards to placement.
 Of course, like with any transducer, finding that ideal location in any space will pay dividends, but unlike many other speakers I’ve worked with (that must be really dialed-in to be listenable), the Ray-S will reward you with satisfying performance without being coddled to the nth degree.

 Indeed, our first pair was plopped down in the general area that most speakers find a home in that room and connected for break-in before any serious listening.
 With nothing more than a cursory adjustment (rough toe-in and equal distance to the listening position), they were singing sweetly.
-We just turned them on and enjoyed music rather than scurrying for the laser pointer, level and tape measures.
+We just turned them on and enjoyed music rather than scurrying for the laser pointer, level, and tape measures.

-It’s an interesting accomplishment, this ease of placement; I’ve found a just a few speakers over the years that were this way, and darned if I can figure out what it is that makes them this way.
+It’s an interesting accomplishment, this ease of placement; I’ve found just a few speakers over the years that were this way, and darned if I can figure out what it is that makes them this way.
 But hey, who’s complaining?
 The only downside I see to this characteristic is that it may lull some purchasers into never going further toward optimizing the Ray-S. Oh well, at least I know they’ll be enjoying the music, and that's what it's all about.
 Right?

 Next Page: Design

 The fluid cabinet shape has not just been an esthetic choice.
-The unique baffle shape, combined with the close proximity and off center mounting of the tweeter and mid driver, gives a more balanced in-room response than the popular tower shaped speaker.
-Practically this means that great results can be obtained without modifications to the acoustics of your listening room.
+The unique baffle shape, combined with the close proximity and off-center mounting of the tweeter and mid driver, gives a more balanced in-room response than the popular tower shaped speaker.
+Practically, this means that great results can be obtained without modifications to the acoustics of your listening room.

-Though Ray-s is a compact design, it features a first class 8” woofer, hand assembled in Denmark.
+Though Ray-s is a compact design, it features a first-class 8” woofer, hand-assembled in Denmark.
 The very rigid hard paper cone operates as a piston over the working frequency range.
 In combination with the low-loss linear suspension and a symmetrical magnet system, the distortion is very low and transient reproduction is fast and accurate.